Course Summary

 This course will equip you with the skills to confidently and thoroughly analyze mobile devices in forensic investigations.

-Android Backup and Cloud Storage Forensics
+ndroid Backup and Cloud Storage Forensics

 iOS Backup and Cloud Storage Forensics

-The candidate will demonstrate an understanding of the techniques and tools used during the collection, preservation and analysis of iOS mobile device data including the file system structure, user activity and common artifact locations.
+The candidate will understand the techniques and tools used for the collection, preservation, and analysis of iOS mobile device data, focusing on the file system structure, user activity, and common artifact locations.

-Mobile Forensics Introduction
+Introduction to Mobile Forensics

 Mobile Malware and Spyware Detection and Analysis

-Third-party Application Artifact Analysis
+Third-Party Application Artifact Analysis

 Other Popular Courses